 Python for the insurance industry: hx workshop recap

-Dan Johnson, hx Head of Learning, shares a recap of the first-ever hx Python workshop, bringing actuaries together for a hands-on session to expand their python skills.
+Dan Johnson, Head of Learning, shares a recap of the first-ever hyperexponential Python workshop, bringing actuaries together for a hands-on session to expand their python skills.

 Working as the hx Head of Learning, I've had lots of sessions with our customers to understand their challenges, and something that has consistently come up in these sessions is the technology skills gap in the insurance industry.
 In my time at hx, I've learned that although the insurance industry deals with billions of pounds in risk, so much of this process is still managed in very complicated, extensive spreadsheets.
 This process could be optimised by leveraging technology tools to automate model development and increase efficiency in risk pricing.